CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 cumulus@switch:~$ nv config apply
 ```

 The following example splits the port into four interfaces and forces the link speed to be 10G.
-Cumulus disables auto-negotiation when you force set the speed.
+The link comes up with auto-negotiation `on` and the switch advertises the configured link speed setting to the other side of the connection.

 ```
 cumulus@switch:~$ nv set interface swp1 link breakout 4x